The idea in a nutshell

 Global Child Mortality Has Fallen To Virtually Nothing

-Child mortality is obviously a component of life expectancy which has already been covered.
+Child mortality is obviously a component of life expectancy, which has already been covered.
 I think it’s a significant variable.
-I just think of the amount of human misery which has been avoided by parents not needing to watch their kids die and I think this is worth tracking.
+I just imagine the amount of human misery which has been avoided by parents not needing to watch their kids die, and I think this is worth tracking.

 Global Income Distribution

 There is still a lot to do on income inequality.
-However, comparing current performance to previous years, you can easily see on the chart that we have a fairer distribution now than we ever have before.
+However, comparing current performance to previous years, you can easily see on the chart that we have a fairer distribution now than we’ve ever had before.

 Conclusion – why is this a surprise?